mukhortov/HESH-WordPress-Plugin/readme.txt

 == Changelog ==

 = 1.3.0 =
-* CodeMirror libruary updated to the version 3.02
+* CodeMirror library updated to the version 3.02
-* Added quicktags toolbar buttons
+* Added quick-tags toolbar buttons
 * Preserve the scroll position after update or page reload

 = 1.2.1 =